Select Page

 1. What was the Berlin Wall?

-The Berlin Wall, known as “Die Mauer” in German, was a physical barrier constructed by the German Democratic Republic (East Germany) in 1961.
-It divided the city of Berlin into East and West, becoming a stark symbol of the Cold War division between the communist and capitalist worlds.
+The wall at Berlin known in Germany as “Die Mauer” was erected by the German Democratic Republic or East Germans in 1961.
+Run through the city of Berlin, it separated the capital city into East and West Berlin, which eventually symbolized the Cold War of the communist and capitalist countries.

 2. Reasons for its Construction